Apophatic theology: Neo-Platonism

-Neo-Platonism was a mystical or contemplative form of Platonism, which "developed outside the mainstream of Academic Platonism."
+Neo-Platonism was a mystical or contemplative form of Platonism, which "developed outside the mainstream of Academic Platonism".
 It started with the writings of Plotinus (204/5–270 AD), and ended with the closing of the Platonic Academy by Emperor Justinian in 529 AD, when the pagan traditions were ousted.
 It is a product of Hellenistic syncretism, which developed due to the crossover between Greek thought and the Jewish scriptures, and also gave birth to Gnosticism.
-Proclus of Athens (*412–485 AD) played a crucial role in the transmission of Platonic philosophy from antiquity to the Middle Ages, serving as head or 'successor' (diadochos, sc. of Plato) of the Platonic 'Academy' for over 50 years.
+Proclus of Athens (412–485 AD) played a crucial role in the transmission of Platonic philosophy from antiquity to the Middle Ages, serving as head or 'successor' (diadochos, namely of Plato) of the Platonic 'Academy' for over 50 years.
 His student Pseudo-Dionysius had a far-stretching Neo-Platonic influence on Christianity and Christian mysticism.